 – Wedding dress: obviously an important one, but do make sure it’s safely tucked into its bag and freshly steamed.

 – Undergarments: make sure you have the right accessories for under your dress and make sure you don’t need any accessories to make them fit properly!

 – Veil: if you’re having one of course!
 Also make sure to include the clips and pins to put it in place properly!

-– Hair accessories: if you’re hair artist isn’t bringing them herself make sure to pack them in with your details!
+– Hair accessories: if you’re hair artist isn’t bringing this themselves make sure to pack them in with your details!

-– Purse or clutch: for when you are leaving with your husband after the wedding!
+– Purse or clutch: for when you are leaving with your spouse after the wedding!

 – Engagement Ring & Wedding bands: If you’re not going to be wearing your engagement ring because you just had it cleaned, make sure it’s with both wedding bands and packed safely in a box labeled for detail images.

 – Jewelry: Any additional jewelry you’ll be wearing; necklace, earrings, bracelets, rings, etc. All tucked safely into the details box.

 – Garter: and don’t forget if you’re also having a separate toss garter to include that one!

 – Shoes: your shoes that you’ll wear down the aisle, but also consider packing a pair of comfortable slip on shoes of some kind for during the reception!